Allows standardization and management of economic assumptions across an organization.

 Company Level Escalations, Depreciations, and ELTs cannot be assigned to Project or Unique models.
 Company assigns to Company, Project assigns to Project.
 This is due to the naming methodology described above.

-A user cannot edit a CLM inside a project, they can choose to save the CLM as a Project or Unique Model.
+A user cannot edit a CLM inside a project, they can choose to save the CLM as a Project or Unique Model to be able to edit at a Project Level.

 If you do this, you will need to save and reassign any Company Level Escalation, Depreciation and ELTs as its own project model first.